-Figure 17.8 - Part Two Sketch
+Figure 7.8 - Part Two Sketch

-17.9.
-In Figure the window "Create New Drawing" is loaded by selecting the New tool on Standard Toolbar. the Select the button "Use the Template" at the top of the Create New Drawing window. А list of templates is loaded in the Select a Template list box.
-Scroll down the list and until you see the template, Mechanical.dwt and select it
+In Figure 7.9, the window "Create New Drawing" is loaded by selecting the New tool on the Standard Toolbar.
+Select the button "Use the Template" at the top of the Create New Drawing window.
+A list of templates is loaded in the Select a Template list box.
+Scroll down the list and until you see the template, Mechanical.dwt and select it.